mc-datapacks/en/src/conventions/common_trait.md

 ---

-> While quotes around the trait is not necessary in all cases, I always keep them there to stay consistent.
+> While quotes around the trait are not necessary in all cases, I always keep them there to stay consistent.

 ## Basic Traits